 [00:02:18] Broken in science into Google or any other search.
 Engine.
 Look what comes up.
 It’s pretty fascinating.
 That how.

-Big an issue this is and it manifests as the replication crisis, reproducibility.
+Big an issue this is and it manifests as the The study is replicable in that sense that it can be carried… More crisis, The term reproducible research refers to the idea that scien… More.
 Crisis, replicability crisis.
 A whole lot has been written on it.
 A whole lot has been discussed.
 And what I’ve done over the past two years is trying to.
 Try to learn more about it so that maybe instead of just having.
 These people.
 Over, as all of us sharing this.
 Understanding that there’s something tragically missing in the mainstream view, maybe there’s some takeaways.
 As to what that.
 Is.
 And I got to tell you, I don’t I don’t have an answer from any kind of societal perspective.
 Things are really, really bad.

 And I’m sure hands, if you’ve noticed and I’m not.
 Going to get into covert or critical race theory.
 I’m not going to talk about any.
 Of that stuff.
 I’d like to do this without being polarizing.
 Any more polarizing than I naturally am.
 But we don’t have to get into the weeds on any of this.
 If I could just say as a show of hands, you notice that something has changed significantly.
 And for the worse in the past five or ten.
 Years.
 Right?
 Big hands up high.
 Let’s.
 No one’s coming after you.
 Yeah.
 And for those of you that haven’t seen that.
 Noah, what?
 Are you kidding?
 This is great.
 You know.
 Like the three year olds that are drawing stick figures with mass on them.
 Like, that’s the way it’s always been.
 But if you haven’t, if you don’t have some inkling of a sense of something.
 That’s gone awry.
 Then tune me out and come back later.
 But for those of you that do, I’m talking specifically to you.
 And I think at a kind of a high order view, I can I can shed.
 Some light on some some of this.
 I have very little hope for.
 Our society and our culture.
 And I wish I could come in, but that doesn’t press me.
 I’m not here.
 I’m not bummed.